-There are many different requirements, reasons, processes, and uses for activated carbon.
+There are many different requirements, reasons, processes, and uses for activated carbon (activated charcoal).
 While the uses are quite distinctively different, the advantages are similar; environmentally friendly, resourceful, cost effective and results driven.

-Whether it be a home or office water filter system or a large scale manufacturing plant, activated carbon could be the positive solution to your business needs.
+Whether it be a home or office water filtration system or a large scale manufacturing plant, activated carbon could be the most positive solution to your business needs.

 Activated Carbon in Air and Water Purification